Nexis-Network/homepage/content/release-notes/2023-05-23-storage-and-compute.md

 ### Fixes & improvements

 - Compute: Updated Postgres versions to 14.8 and 15.3, respectively.
-- Compute: Implemented a `cargo neon` utility to facilitate setting up the Exzo Network project locally.
+- Compute: Implemented a `cargo neon` utility to facilitate setting up the Nexis Network project locally.
 [Setup instructions](https://github.com/neondatabase/neon#running-neon-database) have been updated to reflect this change.